isomerpages/sp-educonference/pages/Registration.md

 Please be reminded that at least one author must be registered for the event.

-Click here for the Registration Link:
+Click below for the Registration/Payment Link:

 | Mode of Payment | Link |
 | -------- | -------- |